Semantic-decoupled Spatial Partition Guided Point-supervised Oriented Object Detection: Methods

 \subsubsection{Instance box conversion}

 Instance box conversion (Line 11-18 in Algorithm \ref{alg:spbe}) is the last step of pseudo-label generation, converting instances from mask to rotated bounding boxes.
-Conventionally, numerous prior works \cite{zhou2022mmrotate,li2022oriented,liu2024pointsam} have employed the off-the-shelf \texttt{minAreaRect()} method in OpenCV toolbox.
+Conventionally, numerous prior works \cite{li2022oriented,liu2025pointsam} have employed the off-the-shelf \texttt{minAreaRect()} method in OpenCV toolbox.
 This method utilizes the Rotating Calipers algorithm \cite{preparata2012computational} to compute the minimum-area bounding rectangle for a point set by enumerating edges of its convex hull.
-However, we discern that for several man-maded objects (e.g. airplane \& helicopter), the desired orientation of the rotated rectangle typically aligns with the object’s symmetry axis, but such a criterion frequently unfulfilled by \texttt{minAreaRect()}.
+However, we discern that for several man-made objects (e.g., airplane \& helicopter), the desired orientation of the rotated rectangle typically aligns with the object’s symmetry axis, but such a criterion frequently unfulfilled by \texttt{minAreaRect()}.

 To address this limitation, we introduce a new Mask2Rbox method named PCA-MinMax, as delineated in Algorithm \ref{alg:mask2rbox-pca}.
 For each instance mask, our approach first derives the principal direction via Principal Component Analysis (PCA).
 Subsequently, we compute the minimum and maximum coordinates of points along this principal direction and its orthogonal axis to construct the bounding box.
-By incorporating the spatial distribution of points, this strategy guarantees that the resulting box orientation closely matches the object’s symmetry axis.
-Experimental results as shown in Table \ref{tab:exp_box_conversion_strategy} and Fig. \ref{fig:mask2rbox} validate that this approach significantly improves the accuracy of both pseudo-labels and object detection for specific categories.
+By incorporating the spatial distribution of points, this strategy tends to ensure that the resulting box orientation closely matches the object’s symmetry axis.